CartoDB/crankshaft/CONTRIBUTING.md

 * Update the control file and the Makefile to generate the complete SQL file for the new created version.
-After running `make` a new file `dist/crankshaft--X.Y.Z.sql` will be created for the current version.
+After running `make` a new file `crankshaft--X.Y.Z.sql` will be created for the current version.
   Additional files for migrating to/from the previous version A.B.Z should be
   created:
-  - `dist/crankshaft--X.Y.Z--A.B.C.sql`
+  - `crankshaft--X.Y.Z--A.B.C.sql`
-  - `dist/crankshaft--A.B.C--X.Y.Z.sql`
+  - `crankshaft--A.B.C--X.Y.Z.sql`
   All these new files must be added to git and pushed.

 * Update the public docs! ;-)